 Having trouble securing capital to meet your small business exporting needs?
 Use SBA international trade programs to cover short or long-term costs necessary to sell goods or services abroad.
-Loan proceeds can be used for working capital to finance
+Loan proceeds can be used for working capital to finance foreign sales or for fixed assets, helping you better compete globally.
+You can apply for lines of credit prior to

-Max loan amount: \$5 million Interest rate: for Export Working Capital, the rate is negotiated between borrower and lender.
-For the International Trade Loan, it also cannot exceed prime + 2.75% for loan amounts over \$50,000 and maturity of seven years or more.
+Max loan amount: \$5 million

+Interest rate: for Export Working Capital, the

+rate is negotiated between borrower and lender.

+For the International Trade Loan, it also cannot

+exceed prime + 2.75% for loan amounts over

+\$50,000 and maturity of seven years or more

-Terms: For Export Working Capital, typically one year, cannot exceed three years.
-For International Trade Loans, up to 25 years for real estate, up to 10 years for equipment.
+Terms: For Export Working Capital, typically

+one year, cannot exceed three years.
+For

+International Trade Loans, up to 25 years for

+real estate, up to 10 years for equipment